Let me tell you…

 Trying a breakout far away from the right end of the triangle.

-Not waiting for the right timing to enter.
+Not waiting for the right time to enter.

 Here’s an example of a fake breakout to the downside.